-This document provides the deliverable of T1.1 of the ITEA3-MIRAI project, and contains the framework level requirements (i.e., global requirements) for the MIRAI Framework.
-Towards producing this set of global requirements, the following activities of the requirement elicitation phase were carried throughout T1.1:
+This document embodies the Deliverable 1.1 of the ITEA3-MIRAI project, specifically the 2nd leg, containing the framework level requirements (i.e., global requirements) for the MIRAI Framework.

+In the 1st leg of the Deliverable, the set of global requirements was produced by carrying in out the following activities of the requirement elicitation phase throughout T1.1:

-- 1) Synchronization of the application scenarios by organizing workshops per application with all relevant project partners. - 2) Provision of the basis for which the application partners can describe and refine the application scenarios and elicit the respective Business, Functional Non-Functional, and Technical requirements. - 3) Identification of commonalities between the requirements of each application towards the creation of a list of requirements of the MIRAI Framework.
+- 1) Synchronization of the application scenarios by organizing workshops per application with all relevant project partners. - Provision of the basis for which the application partners can describe and refine the application scenarios and elicit the respective Business, Functional Non-Functional, and Technical requirements. - 3) Identification of commonalities between the requirements of each application towards the creation of a list of requirements of the MIRAI Framework.